 Links to requirements

-Whenever importing Tests, it's also possible to specify the links to the requirements that each Test validates.
+When importing Tests, you can specify the links to the requirements that each Test validates.
 For that purpose, columns must be mapped as Link "Tests".

 If the Test covers multiple requirements, then multiple CSV columns must be used, each one being mapped in the same way.

-Importing data in any system may be a non-linear process and you may need to run it multiple times until you got the expected result, because simple things such as forgetting to map a field may happen.
+Importing data in any system is a non-linear process; you may need to run it multiple times until you get the expected result because it is easy to forget to map a field or use a delimiter, etc.

-- add a unique label to all your tests, so you can clearly identify the tests imported at a given time; that will make your analysis simpler and eventualy if you do some bulk operation in them (e.g. change fields, remove them) it also be easier;
+- Add a unique label to all your tests, so you can clearly identify the tests imported at a given time.
+This will make analysis simpler and performing bulk operations (e.g., change fields, remove fields) will also be easier.

-- use a custom field for storing the external ID of the tests in their original system.
-Thus, whenever tests are imported, you can easily compare them with the original ones in the original system;
+- Use a custom field for storing the external ID of the tests in their original system.
+Thus, whenever tests are imported, you can easily compare them with the original tests in the original system;